When to refinance your mortgage

 Time is another important consideration.
 Do you plan on moving in the near future?
 How close are you to the end of your original mortgage’s term?
 It may not be worth refinancing if a move or the additional fees as you near the end of your loan could offset the potential savings.

 Ready to refinance?
 Say no more!
-Get in touch with us and we can get started on replacing the mortgage you have with the mortgage you deserve.
+Our mortgage partners at Luminate are ready to help you replace the mortgage you have with the mortgage you deserve.